pagopa/subdomain-takeover-monitoring/README.md

 ## Prerequisites

-Before you can deploy the solution, you'll need to build the Golang binaries.
-After cloning the repository, execute the following commands in your terminal:
+Before you can deploy this application, you'll need to build the Golang binaries.
+After cloning the repository, run the following commands in your terminal:

 ```bash
 # Build the Azure Lambda function binary and copy the query file